argonavisbr/Learn-D3js-2025/Appendix/README.md

 __`Modules/`__

 A list of D3.js modules, describing their purpose, usage, and which chapters in the book use them.
-This folder also code examples of modules not covered in the book.